-HIGH SCHOOL STUDENTS-THROUGH THE RECRUITING WASHINGTON TEACHERS PROGRAM.
-(1) The recruiting Washington teachers program is established to recruit and provide training and support for high school students to enter the teaching profession, especially in teacher shortage areas ((and among underrepresented groups and multilingual, multicultural students)).
+PROGRAM.
+(1) (a) The recruiting Washington teachers program is established to recruit and provide training and support for high school students to enter the teaching profession, especially in teacher shortage areas ((and among underrepresented groups and multilingual, multicultural students)).
 The program must focus on, but not be limited to, multilingual, multicultural students and students from underrepresented groups.
 The program shall be administered by the Washington professional educator standards board.

-- (2) The program shall consist of the following components: - (a) Targeted recruitment of diverse high school students((${7}$)) including, but not limited to, students from underrepresented groups and multilingual, multicultural students in grades nine through twelve, through outreach and communication strategies.
+- (b) As used in this section, "shortage area" has the definition in RCW 28B.102.020. - (2) The program shall consist of the following components: - (a) Targeted recruitment of diverse high school students((${7}$)) including, but not limited to, students from underrepresented groups and multilingual, multicultural students in grades nine through twelve, through outreach and communication strategies.
 The focus of recruitment efforts shall be on encouraging students to consider and explore ((becoming future teachers in mathematics, science, bilingual education, special education, and English as a second language.
-Program enrollment is not limited to students from underrepresented groups or multilingual, multicultural students)) careers in education; - (b) A high school curriculum that: Provides future teachers with opportunities to observe classroom instruction at all grade levels; includes preteaching internships at all grade levels with a focus on shortage areas; and covers such topics as lesson planning, learning styles, student learning data and information, ((the achievement gap)) academic disparities among student subgroups, cultural

-1 competency, college success and workforce skills, and education 2 policy;
+Program enrollment is not limited to students from underrepresented groups or multilingual, multicultural students)) careers in education; - (b) A high school curriculum that: Provides future teachers with opportunities to observe classroom instruction at all grade levels; includes preteaching internships at all grade levels with a focus on shortage areas; and covers such topics as lesson planning, learning styles, student learning data and information, ((the achievement gap)) academic disparities among student subgroups, cultural competency, college success and workforce skills, and education policy;